 Make Sure it’s Fresh and Has the Stamps to Prove It

 To get the biggest nutritional benefit and best flavor, you need to consume your EVOO as fresh as possible.
 Olives are fruits, and you can think of olive oil as akin to fruit juice.
 It’s at its best when fresh-squeezed.

-Unfortunately, it’s rare that you’d find a high quality bottle of extra virgin olive oil with its harvest or pressing date on the bottle at any kind of market.
-With most bottles, you just can’t be sure of its origins.
+Unfortunately, it’s rare that you’d find a high-quality bottle of extra virgin olive oil with its harvest or pressing date on the bottle at any kind of market.
+With most bottles, you just can’t be sure of their origins.
 That’s why I order from The Fresh-Pressed Olive Oil Club and get the freshest oil every quarter.

 The Fresh-Pressed Olive Oil Club delivers freshly-pressed oils every quarter, rotating suppliers from the latest harvests at award-winning boutique farms around the world.